Newsletter

 Newsletter Support JNS

 Judy Lash Balint is a Jerusalem-based freelance writer and author of Jerusalem Diaries: In Tense Times and Jerusalem Diaries: What’s Really Happening in Israel.
 She has reported from Jerusalem since making aliyah in 1998, with her work appearing in publications worldwide.
-She is currently a staff member at a leading Jerusalem think tank.
-A long time advocate for Soviet Jewry, she founded Seattle Action for Soviet Jewry in 1974 and served as Vice President of the Union of Councils for Soviet Jews (1980–1989).
+A longtime advocate for Soviet Jewry, she founded Seattle Action for Soviet Jewry in 1974 and served as vice president of the Union of Councils for Soviet Jews (1980–1989).
 She is a recipient of the 2023 and 2024 Simon Rockower Awards from the American Jewish Press Association.

 With the help of collaborating organizations and the Israel Innovation Authority, the Margalit Startup City Galil of Kiryat Shmona spawned the hub to spur development.